Business Support & Tools

 VAT Deferral – Businesses who deferred their VAT bills can access a New Payment Scheme, which gives them the option to pay back in smaller instalments (11 smaller interest-free payments during the 2021-22 financial year.)

 Kickstart Scheme – The Kickstart Scheme provides funding to create new job placements for 16 to 24 year olds on Universal Credit who are at risk of long term unemployment.
-Click here for more information.
+Click here for more information and to apply.

 A Plan for Jobs 2020 – Delivering his Summer Economic Update in Parliament on 8th July 2020, the Chancellor announced a package of measures to support jobs.
 Read more about A Plan for Jobs here.